2026 Concerts

 SongFest is honored to welcome Jamie Barton for a special residency featuring masterclasses for singers and pianists.
 Renowned for her commanding artistry, musical insight, and generosity as a teacher, Barton will work closely with participants on technique, interpretation, collaboration, and expressive communication.
 Her masterclasses offer a rare opportunity to engage with one of today’s leading operatic artists in an intensive, supportive learning environment that reflects SongFest’s commitment to artistic excellence and professional development.

-SONGS OF RESILIENCE AND REFLECTION
+SONGS OF REFLECTION

 Curated by Tyrese Byrd, this program brings together art songs and spirituals by Black composers, illuminating a rich tradition of musical expression rooted in history, faith, and lived experience.
 Spanning classical art song and spiritual settings, the repertoire highlights the depth, variety, and enduring power of Black voices in American music.
 Through lyricism, storytelling, and cultural memory, the program invites performers and audiences alike to engage with works that speak to resilience, identity, and the transformative power of song.